L0wenn/Umi/README.md

-# Umi
+# Mint
-Umi is a Discord bot made for uni project
+Mint is a Discord bot made for uni project